Moulane92/dynamical_evolution_bodies/README.md

 # dynamical_evolution_bodies
-Dynalical evolution od Small bodies of the Solar System
+Dynamical evolution of Small bodies of the Solar System